 A third potential example of human communication with animals came in the much more compact 1-pound package of an African gray parrot named Alex, who died in 2007.
 Like the bottlenose dolphins, Alex seemed to have a simple grasp of syntax and object permanence.
 But unlike dolphins, Alex could actually vocalize words.
 But how much of what he said did Alex actually understand?
 His ability to process information was difficult to decipher, so it's hard to prove whether the words he uttered were to him a collection of sounds that produced results, or were the result of actual comprehension.
 But researchers on the case claim Alex grasped many communicative and cognitive concepts such as manipulating numbers, deciphering different shapes and materials, and understanding concepts such as bigger or smaller and same or different.

 The debate over whether animals are capable of actual communication with humans in a meaningful way is far from settled.
-But to learn more about what possibilities are out there, look over the links on the next page.
+But to learn more about what possibilities are out there, look over the links below.